-Out of the cities, which can be a little bit of a nightmare in peak tourist times, the rural side of Italy is old fashioned and low key.
+Out of the cities, which can be a little bit of a nightmare in peak tourist times (summer is the most popular time to visit Italy), the rural side of Italy is old fashioned and low key.
 There are beautiful beaches to have fun on and lakeside resorts to enjoy.

 You won’t have to worry about eating as most restaurants welcome kids.
 Also, you won’t have to worry about picky eaters – a simple tomato pasta or Margherita pizza always goes down a treat!
 One thing though: Italian people eat late.
 Don’t expect to be having dinner before 8 pm.
 But we say adjust those bedtimes and join in!

 You won’t always be able to get hold of everything whenever you want it.
 For example, loads of stuff is closed on Sundays.

 And when it comes to the summer months, that sun can get really hot.
 Do as the locals do and seek shade when the sun’s at its hottest and be liberal with that sunscreen.

 There’s also the hazard of ticks.
 These can be pretty nasty so if you’re out hiking, bare legs and arms aren’t a good idea.
 Mosquitoes, too.
 There have been cases of Chikungunya (carried by mosquitoes) in Rome and northern Italy.